-Lamination isn’t just for paper, anymore.
-It’s also the term for a cutting-edge, non-invasive way to spruce up your eyebrows.
-Brow lamination is the hottest beauty trend for 2021.
-Possibly something you need to put into your beauty regime.
+Lamination isn’t just for paper anymore; it’s also the term for a cutting-edge, non-invasive way to spruce up your eyebrows.
+Brow lamination has become one of the hottest beauty trends in the last couple of years, and it’s possibly something you should consider putting into your beauty regime.

-Bigger eyebrows continue to be big in 2021, and for good reason.
-Dark brows are one of the biggest keys to looking younger, according to a study published in the journal Frontiers in Psychology.
-Turns out, younger faces have more contrast in their lips and eyebrows, and your brows tend to fade as you age.
-Add a mandatory face mask (ahem, pandemic) to the mix and your eyebrows have never been more important.
+Bigger eyebrows continue to be big this year, and for a good reason.
+According to a study published in the journal Frontiers in Psychology, dark brows are one of the biggest keys to looking younger.
+It turns out that younger faces have more contrast in their lips and eyebrows, and your brows tend to fade as you age.

 This is why increasingly more women are turning to the latest alternative for brow beautification: eyebrow lamination.